philomates/philomates.github.io/site_generator/content/md/posts/2022-03-16-thoughts-on-testing-in-clojure.md

 For example, in the _matcher-combinators_ integration with _clojure.test_, we were able to display custom _matcher-combinators_ mismatch results by extending `clojure.test/report` in the _matcher-combinators_ library itself, allowing operation over `:mismatch`, a new test result type we created (it [looked like this](https://github.com/nubank/matcher-combinators/pull/49/files#diff-c7340dd400d00da94964e2a1113886bd367b364028e0bdebdd9dc09e7f390a81L50) but was eventually migrated)

-What I'm doing now with the `report` multimethods above is stashing the old versions with [`methods`](https://clojuredocs.org/clojure.core/methods) (which I was delighted to discover this existed today), and redifining them to new behavior that eventually dispatches back to the stashed original.
+What I'm doing now with the `report` multimethods above is stashing the old versions with [`methods`](https://clojuredocs.org/clojure.core/methods) (which I was delighted to discover this existed today), and redefining them to new behavior that eventually dispatches back to the stashed original.
 Essentially a hacky "call super"; using it ensures that the old _clojure.test_ API continues to work fine.
 The new versions also accumulate some report data using same weird `binding`, `dosync`, `commute` stuff; a pattern I lift from the _clojure.test_ code itself.

 With the `report` definitions hijacked, we can implement `evaluate-test-var` to mute any results printed by _clojure.test_ and also return the accumulated report data.